Q2 2022 Results

 While there can never be any way to perfectly predict the exact cash in and out of a company, there can be good explanations about how products/services, management, and innovations in companies solve problems over time.
 Analysts prefer the hard numerical data available because it is viewed as more objective and reliable.
 However, the numbers that represent revenues, costs, and profits in financial statements are the result of judgements that can produce grossly inaccurate reflections of true earning power.
 Financial statements are merely a piece of the puzzle for determining value, not the sole determining factor of it.

-The better a theory predicts the value a company produces over time, the better one can judge a company’s earning power over time, and the better one can make informed investing decisions today.
+The better a theory predicts the value a company produces over time, the better one can judge a company’s earning power and therefore the better one can make better investing decisions today.

 The Best Theories of Investing…At Least That I Know of For Now